-If you are considering graduate school in order to obtain your master’s degree in educational leadership, you may want to first assess your own leadership qualities.
+If you are considering graduate school in order to obtain your master’s degree in educational leadership, you may want to first assess your own leadership skills and qualities.
 In the following article, you will find questions you may want to ask yourself to see if school leadership is right for you.

 Are You a School Advocate?

 To be an educational leader of a school, you need to be able to speak up for what you believe is right.
 This may mean speaking in front of a school board or commission meeting.
 It may mean sharing your ideas and needs with community members or school stakeholders.
 It may also mean sharing your vision for school success with the teachers under your charge.
-If you are comfortable with the idea of communicating your thoughts, then you will be able to advocate for your school.
+If you are comfortable with the idea of communicating your thoughts, then you’ll be able to advocate for your school.

 Are You Knowledgeable of Educational Topics?

 While no principal claims to know everything about every educational trend, in order to be a good leader, you at least need to be interested in educational topics.
-As a part of a master’s program, you will learn ways to research effective instructional practices, management strategies, and other educational trends.
+As a part of a master’s program, you’ll learn ways to research effective instructional practices, management strategies, and educational trends.
 If you are already in tune with current movements in education, then this type of research will be of interest and come easy to you as well.

 Are You Capable of Making Quick Decisions?